chinapedia/wikipedia.abstract.en/Page/Separation_of_powers.md

 United States

-Washington_Constitutional_Convention_1787.jpg at Constitutional Convention of 1787, signing of U.S. Constitution]] Justice_Antonin_Scalia_on_Separation_of_Powers_and_Checks_and_Balances.webm Justice Antonin Scalia testified before the Senate Judiciary Committee about separation of powers and checks and balances of the U.S. Government]]
+at Constitutional Convention of 1787, signing of U.S. Constitution]] Justice Antonin Scalia testified before the Senate Judiciary Committee about separation of powers and checks and balances of the U.S. Government]]

 Separation of powers was first established in the United States Constitution, the founding fathers included features of many new concepts, including hard-learned historical lessons about the checks and balances of power.
 Similar concepts were also prominent in the state governments of the United States.
 As colonies of Great Britain, the founding fathers considered that the American states had suffered an abuse of the broad power of parliamentarism and monarchy.
 As a remedy, the US Constitution limits the powers of the federal government through various means, in particular, the three branches of the federal government are divided by exercising different functions, and the executive and legislative powers are separated in origin by separate elections and the judiciary is kept independent, each branch controls the actions of others and balances its powers in some way.